-Tom Bergeron Honors Late Comedy Great Cloris Leachman With Set Snap From ‘DWTS’
+Tom Bergeron Honors Late Comedy Great Cloris Leachman With Set Snap From 'DWTS'

 At the time, the show was hosted by Tom and Samantha Harris.

 A legend in the entertainment industry, Cloris was honored by her peers with a Best Supporting Actress Oscar for her work as the lonely wife of a football coach in the film The Last Picture Show in 1971.
-She also won seven Emmy Awards for her work in the television medium reported Britannica.
+She also won seven Emmy Awards for her work in television, reported Britannica.